 - environment and nature

-Most programmes operate a series of 'calls for proposals' during a particular year.
-The calls are usually specifically targeted on several key themes.
-They are usually published well in advance to enable potential applicants to prepare partnerships and project proposals.
-Beneficiaries can normally include public, private (SMEs) and voluntary sector organisations.
+Most programmes operated a series of 'calls for proposals' during a particular year.
+The calls were usually specifically targeted on several key themes.
+They were usually published well in advance to enable potential applicants to prepare partnerships and project proposals.
+Beneficiaries could normally include public, private (SMEs) and voluntary sector organisations.

-EU INTERREG programmes aim to help regions and cities from different EU member states to work together.
-They aim to break down barriers and enable organisations to learn from each other through joint programmes, projects and networks under a variety of themes.
+EU INTERREG programmes aimed to help regions and cities from different EU member states to work together.
+They aimed to break down barriers and enable organisations to learn from each other through joint programmes, projects and networks under a variety of themes.

-Organisations from Kent can apply for joint projects under five different INTERREG Programmes:
+Organisations from Kent could apply for joint projects under 5 different INTERREG Programmes: